d-benvenuti/brexitVisualization/README.md

 -	Implemented multiple selection on the regions' map (right-click on a region).
 -	Improved performance: selecting an already selected region is no longer triggering computations and removed a useless iteration on all the dataset whenever a region is clicked.
--	Started implementing deselection when more than 1 region is selected.
+-	Implemented deselection from multiple selection.

 # Todo

--	Update the charts on the right when a region is removed from the multiple selection.
 -	Implement SCXML statecharts.
 -	Check that the numbers in the right charts are updating correctly when a multiple selection occurs.
+-	Add instructions about selections in the html.
+-	Remove unnecessary logging.

 # Bugs to fix